alexanderkrauck/uncertainty_prediction/notes.md

 In particular, in a VAE we do not actually predict the laten variable but instead a distribution over it and sample from it.
 Thereby we implicity enfore a structural similarity.
 In a Normalising flow wo don't.
 Actually, in a normalising flow a point that is on the very peak of the simple distribution with the highest likelihood could just as well map to a point in the domain space that is extremely unlikely; all that because the density of the distribution is transformed in almost arbitrary ways and thus the densities can be completely different.
 In a VAE that would not happen because in a VAE we actually inherntly assume that the domain data follows the latent distribution in one way or another.
 All that because of the sampling in the latent space.

 However, i need to do more research on this topic!

+## Generating my own samples (synthetic)

+My idea is to create a Bayesian network (with continous random variables and possibly also discrete ones), do forward sampling to generate samples.
+Then I want to restrict myself to some variables as input or observatory variables and want to predict the distribution of one or multiple other variables based on this.
+I want to infer the true distributions by using probabilistic queries.

+Forward sampling is consistent with the true distribution (probabilistic modeling slides 04b page 13).
+I need to make probabilistic queries in order to get conditional probabilities analytically from a bayesian network.